Pedosphere: Redox conditions in wetland soils

 This equation will tend to move to the right in acidic conditions.
 Higher redox potentials are found at lower pH levels.
 Bacteria, heterotrophic organisms, consume oxygen while decomposing organic material.
-This depletes the soils of oxygen, thus increasing the redox potential.
+This depletes the soils of oxygen, thus decreasing the redox potential.
 At high redox potential, the oxidized form of iron, ferric iron (Fe3+), will be deposited commonly as hematite.
 In low redox conditions, decomposition rates decrease and the deposition of ferrous iron (Fe2+) increase.

-By using analytical geochemical tools such as X-ray fluorescence (XRF) or inductively coupled mass spectrometry (ICP-MS) the two forms of Fe (Fe2+ and Fe3+) can be measured in ancient rocks therefore determining the redox potential for ancient soils.
+By using analytical geochemical tools such as X-ray fluorescence or inductively coupled mass spectrometry the two forms of Fe (Fe2+ and Fe3+) can be measured in ancient rocks therefore determining the redox potential for ancient soils.
 Such a study was done on Permian through Triassic rocks (300–200 million years old) in Japan and British Columbia.
 The geologists found hematite throughout the early and middle Permian but began to find the reduced form of iron in pyrite within the ancient soils near the end of the Permian and into the Triassic.
-These results suggested that conditions became less oxygen rich, even anoxic, during the late Permian, which eventually led to the greatest extinction in earth’s history, the P-T extinction.
+These results suggest that conditions became less oxygen rich, even anoxic, during the late Permian, which eventually led to the greatest extinction in Earth’s history, the P-T extinction.

 Decomposition in anoxic or reduced soils is also carried out by sulfur-reducing bacteria which, instead of O2 use SO_{4}^{2−} as an electron acceptor and produce hydrogen sulfide (H2S) and carbon dioxide in the process: